blank Seasonal Newborn Baby Clothing Buying Guide – Mamas & Papas UK

 Other things to consider:

-Though the advised temperature for your baby’s room is 16-20 degrees, if using a dreampod for naps and bedtime during these warmer months, go for a 1.0 tog, which will be more lightweight and suited to warmer weather (if their bedroom temperature creeps up to 21 to 23 degrees, for example).
-For very hot nights (24-27 degrees) 0.5 tog is more appropriate.
+Though the advised temperature for your baby’s room is 16-20 degrees, if using a dreampod or sleep bag for naps and bedtime during these warmer months, go for a 1.0 tog, which will be more lightweight and suited to warmer weather (if their bedroom temperature creeps up to 21 to 23 degrees, for example).
+For very hot nights (24-27 degrees), a 0.5 tog is more appropriate.
 Remember that on these warmer nights, you will need to dress them appropriately with summer baby sleepwear - think less layers, short-sleeves, legless bodysuits, cool lightweight fabrics.
-You can use breathable muslins instead of blankets, too.

 Shop All Clothing